rkredux/mlbanalytics/README.md

 1. Start an instance of PostgreSQL on localhost
 2. Using a psql client (either on terminal or pgAdmin client) set up the tables using DDL queries given in ./database/ddl/tables/*.sql files - confirm tables were created before proceeding.
-3. Please update the full path to where the CSV files are stored on your machine
+3. Please update the full path to where the CSV files are stored on your machine in ./config.py
-4. Run indexer_main.py to load the data into Postgres.
+4. Run python indexer_main.py to load the data into Postgres.
 Confirm data loaded by querying the tables created in Postgres
-5. Create a denormalized table by running the denormalized.sql query and export the file as CSV from pgAdmin client
+5. Create a denormalized table by running the denormalized query in ./database/ddl/tables/denormalized.sql and export the file as CSV from pgAdmin client
 ```

 * Start a Druid Cluster + Ingest data into Druid